dividedmind/statistics-done-wrong/significant-differences.rst

 some disease in two different groups of patients, each containing ten patients.
 There are three different things those error bars could represent:

 #.
 The standard deviation of the measurements.
-If I've measured *n* patients,
-   the standard deviation is defined to be:

-   .. math:: \sigma = \sqrt{\sum_{i=1}^N (x_i - \bar x)^2 }

-   where :math:`x_i` represents each separate measurement and :math:`\bar x` is the mean of all observations.
-So, in words: calculate how far each observation is from the average, square this, and then average all the results.
-It's a measurement of how spread out measurements are.
+Calculate how far each
+   observation is from the average, square each difference, and then average the results and take the square root.
+This is the standard deviation, and it measures how spread out the measurements are from the mean.
 #.
 The standard error of some estimator.
 For example, perhaps the error bars are
    the standard error of the mean.
 If I were to measure many different samples of patients, each containing exactly *n* subjects, I can estimate that 68% of the mean times to recover I measure will be within one standard error of "real" average time to recover.
+(In the case of estimating means, the standard error is the standard deviation of the measurements divided by the square root of the number of measurements, so the estimate gets better as you get more data -- but not too fast.)
 Many statistical techniques, like least-squares regression, provide standard error estimates for their results.
 #.
 The confidence interval of some estimator.
 A 95% confidence interval is
    mathematically constructed to include the true value for 95 random samples out of 100, so it spans roughly two standard errors in each direction.
 (In